101companies/101rails/README.md

-#101companies-wiki
+# 101companies-wiki

 [![](https://codeclimate.com/github/101companies/101rails.png)](https://codeclimate.com/github/101companies/101rails) [![Dependency Status](http://www.versioneye.com/user/projects/51b5a94f83548c000200dda1/badge.png)](http://www.versioneye.com/user/projects/51b5a94f83548c000200dda1)

-##Requirements

-This application requires:

-*   Ruby
-*   Rails
-*   MongoDB
-*   Node.js

-##Development

-*   Template Engines: ERB, HAML
-*   Front-end Frameworks: jQuery, Backbone.js, Twitter Bootstrap
-*   Authentication: Omniauth
-*   Authorization: Cancan

-##Email

-The application is configured to send emails through a Gmail account.

-##Getting Started

-###Preparation for Ubuntu only
+101wiki web app written using Ruby on Rails and backbone.js

+## Software dependencies

-Before starting work with the application, you need to install dependecies:
+Before starting work with the application, you need to install such dependencies, if you are using Ubuntu:

     apt-get install curl nodejs build-essenstial libxslt-dev libxml2-dev mongodb

-If you are using Ubuntu, you can install ruby via [rvm](http://rvm.io)

-    rvm install 2.0.0-p353
-    rvm use 2.0.0-p353 --default

-###Preparation for OSX only

-Install ruby using [rvm](http://rvm.io) or [rbenv](https://github.com/sstephenson/rbenv/)

-And install dependencies for project:
+For OSX there are such dependencies:

     brew install mongodb node

-###Common part of installation
+## Ruby

+With OSX you already have Ruby (e.g. 2.0.0p247 for Mavericks).

+If you are using Ubuntu you can install ruby via [rvm](http://rvm.io) or [rbenv](https://github.com/sstephenson/rbenv/).

+This app was tested with ruby 1.9.3 and higher up to 2.1

+## Installing the app

-At first you need to install gem bundler.
+At first you need to install **bundler** gem.

     gem install bundler